Current Executive Committee

 Professor, Program in Emerging Infectious Diseases

 USA Councilor: Myron M. Levine, MD, DTPH

 MYRON M. LEVINE, M.D., D.T.P.H., is Director of the Center for Vaccine Development, Head – Division of Geographic Medicine, Professor of Medicine, Pediatrics, Microbiology and Immunology, and Epidemiology and Preventive Medicine at the University of Maryland School of Medicine, Baltimore.
-He received the M.D. degree (1967) from the Medical College of Virginia, Richmond, and the D.T.P.H. diploma (1974) from the London School of Hygiene and Tropical Medicine, England.
+He received his M.D.
+(1967) from the Medical College of Virginia and D.T.P.H.
+(1974) from the London School of Hygiene and Tropical Medicine.

 Myron M. Levine, MD, DTPH